EXPLAIN

 [Execution Metrics]: output cardinality = 334006486, thread time = 29642ms, cpu time = 29608ms

-Furthermore, we see that a lot of time is spent on sorting the query result:
+Additionally, a significant amount of time is devoted to sorting the query results:

 [2] [SortMerge] OrderBy: [ref_2 Ascending Last, ref_1 Ascending Last, ref_0 Ascending Last, ref_3 Ascending Last]